Research suggests that your cardiovascular health could be influenced by where you live, how many kids you have, and more.

 Your level of education

-The more years of school people had completed, the less likely they were to have a heart attack in an Australian study published last year in the International Journal for Equity in Health.
+The more years of school people had completed, the less likely they were to have a heart attack in a 2016 Australian study published in the International Journal for Equity in Health.
 Adults with no educational qualification had more than double the risk of heart attack, compared to those with a college degree.

 Getting a good education can impact heart health by influencing where people live, what type of jobs they get, how much money they make, and what food and lifestyle choices they make, the study authors say.

-Having a more active amygdala—the area of the brain triggered during stressful situations—is linked to a higher risk of heart disease and stroke, according to a study published last month in The Lancet.
+Having a more active amygdala—the area of the brain triggered during stressful situations—is linked to a higher risk of heart disease and stroke, according to a study published in December 2016 in The Lancet.
 Researchers believe that, when activated, this brain region also triggers inflammation in the arteries.

 Experts have long suspected that stress can raise the risk of cardiovascular disease, says Dr. Bauman.
 “We don’t have a direct link yet, but we do know that chronic stress increases the release of epinephrine, or adrenaline, in your system, and we know that can lead to hypertension,” she says.